Pixelverk/VunderCms/readme.md

 If database.json is removed, it will be regenerated with a new password on next page load.

-No security neeed here, just throw the plaintext PW in the readme.
+No security needed here, just throw the plaintext PW in the readme.
 Who cares!

 A lot of the editing/saving action is in the wcms-admin.js file.

 # Work so far
 I've included index-350.php as a reminder of what WonderCMS looked like when I started.

-Most changes from the WonderCMS 3.5.0 can be found in the changelog.md file.
+Most changes from WonderCMS 3.5.0 can be found in the changelog.md file.

 # TO DO
 - [ ] Make sure regenerating the database.json still works as intended